General Graduation Requirements

 Letter of Completion

 If a student fails to apply for graduation by the published deadline date, a letter of completion may be requested.
 A student must submit a new graduation application by the published deadline on the University Academic Calendar, and the student’s diploma will be mailed the following term.

 Reapplication for the Degree

-If a student fails to complete the degree requirements in time for his or her planned graduation, the student should notify The Graduate College.
+If students fail to complete degree requirements in time for their planned graduation, they should notify The Graduate College.
 The student must then reapply for the next (or later) graduation within the period announced in the University Academic Calendar for degree application.

 All candidates for graduate degrees must pass one or more comprehensive examinations, either written, oral, or both, covering at least the field of concentration and the thesis or dissertation if one is written.
 Students seeking more than one degree must take a comprehensive examination for each degree major.
 The examination for a master’s degree may not be taken until the student has completed at least 18 semester hours of graduate degree credit and may not be taken before the final term if the student has a grade deficiency.
 Master’s degree students may take the comprehensive exam without being enrolled in course work.
-However, an F-1 non-immigrant international student must contact the International Office at 512.245.7966 to verify that he or she is in lawful F-1 status, especially if the comprehensive examination is the final requirement remaining to complete his or her academic program.
+However, F-1 non-immigrant international students must contact the International Office at 512-245-7966 to verify that they are in lawful F-1 status, especially if the comprehensive examination is the final requirement remaining.

 Arrangements for the examination may be made with the student’s graduate advisor or the department chair.
 The Master’s Comprehensive Examination form or the Dissertation Defense Report form must be filed in The Graduate College at least ten days before the commencement at which the degree is to be conferred.
 The department is responsible for submitting the report to The Graduate College.